 How to Use maraviroc

 Take this medicine by mouth.
 Follow the directions on the prescription label.
 Do not cut, crush or chew this medicine.
 You can take it with or without food.
 If it upsets your stomach, take it with food.
 Take your medicine at regular intervals.
 Do not take it more often than directed.
 For your anti-HIV therapy to work as well as possible, take each dose exactly as prescribed.
 Do not skip doses or stop your medicine even if you feel better.
 Skipping doses may make the HIV virus resistant to this medicine and other medicines.
 Do not stop taking except on your doctor's advice.

 If you miss a dose, take it as soon as you can.
 If it is less than 6 hours before your next dose, take only that dose.
 Do not take double or extra doses.

-Visit your doctor or health care professional for regular check ups.
-Discuss any new symptoms with your doctor.
-You will need to have important blood work done while on this medicine.\n\nHIV is spread to others through sexual or blood contact.
-Talk to your doctor about how to stop the spread of HIV.\n\nYou may get drowsy or dizzy.
+You may get drowsy or dizzy.
 Do not drive, use machinery, or do anything that needs mental alertness until you know how this medicine affects you.
 Do not stand or sit up quickly, especially if you are an older patient.
 This reduces the risk of dizzy or fainting spells.

 Store at room temperature between 15 and 30 degrees C (59 and 86 degrees F).
 Throw away any unused medicine after the expiration date.

 How Much Does maraviroc Cost?

 Compare prices and save money on your next refill!